-Having been performing for ten years already, 2017 was one of the most jam packed for the 26 year old Basingstoke rapper.
+Having been performing for ten years already, this year has been one of the most jam packed for the 26 year old Basingstoke rapper.
 Appearances on BBC Introducing, nightclubs throughout the south, festivals including supporting Wilkinson on the Main Stage at BLOVE Festival and the front page of the Basingstoke Gazette were just the tip of things.

 Signal studied at The Academy of Contemporary Music (gaining a Music Production degree) and quickly established himself as one of the most dedicated and hard working musicians in the south.